uvarc/rc-website/content/userinfo/k8s/deployments.md

 2. **Service-based communication** - Running pods are assigned an arbitrary internal IP address within the cluster, and exposed internally within a namespace through service definitions (see above).
-Fortunately, containers within a namespace are automatically provided with  all service addresses within that namespace as `env` variables.
-This means that one of your pods, (e.g. `MY_API`) will be exposed via that you define in its specification (e.g. `MY_API_SERVICE`), that can now be consumed by other pods you run within your namespace, simply by referring to that name.
+Fortunately, containers within a namespace are provided all other service addresses within that namespace as `env` variables.
+This means that one of your pods, (e.g. `MY_API`) will be exposed via the name defined in its specification (in all caps, e.g. `MY_API_SERVICE`), that can be consumed by other pods running within that namespace, simply by referring to that variable.

 # Division of Responsibilities